How to perform SEO audits for information websites?

 site:www.yourdomain.com.au your keyword

 Above is also useful to check the keyword density on a website level, which gives you an idea of how many pages/articles contains a specific keyword.
 If there are little to no results, then you must focus on content creation around this keyword immediately.
-Keep in mind that keyword density is a ranking factor, but the goal of writing an article for your website should also be pleasing to your audience, so don’t overdo it by writing tons of keywords stuffed paragraphs.
+Keep in mind that keyword density is a ranking factor, but the goal of writing an article for your website should also be pleasing to your audience, so don’t overdo it by writing keywords stuffed paragraphs.

-To take this advanced search query even further, you can also use it to check specific website categories, i.e. see how many blog posts are indexed, which will help you to identify potential indexing issues.
+You can also use it to check specific website categories, i.e. see how many blog posts are indexed, which will help you to identify potential indexing issues.
 You can do it like so:

 site:www.yourdomain.com.au/blog your keyword